scrl-acl2022/scrl-acl2022/README.md

 You can run this code with [example.py](example.py)

 ### Evaluation
-Pick an evaluation dataset from `data/test-data` and a checkpoint of a model in `data/models` each trained model by default has a latest and a best checkpoint.
+Pick an evaluation dataset from `data/test-data` and a checkpoint of a model in `data/models`. <br>
+Each trained model by default has a latest and a best checkpoint - "best" according to reward on holdout data.

 ```bash
 python bin/evaluate.py \